tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 algorithm used with the AEAD algorithm is used to generate a mask which is then XORed with the sequence number.

-When the AEAD is based on AES, then the Mask is generated by computing AES-ECB on the first 16 bytes of the ciphertext:
+When the AEAD is based on AES, then the mask is generated by computing AES-ECB on the first 16 bytes of the ciphertext:

 ~~~